 My name is Philip Shear.
 Why did I resign a position I loved for 15 years as a chef at a nonprofit organization in the Santa Cruz Mountains?
 In brief, I contracted a serious case of travelitis.
 I decided I was going to travel for a year, see new places and make new friends.
-That was five years ago.
+That was six years ago.
 Except for two brief returns to California, I have been traveling ever since.

 During that time I traveled extensively throughout the western United States, Canada, Alaska, Mexico (twice), Central America (four times), South America, New Zealand, Bali, Java, Fiji, Burma and Thailand.

 I love to hike, kayak and photograph.
 My first year, I completed a Latin America walkabout.
 Along the way I studied Spanish in Guatemala and participated in two volunteer projects which are dear to my heart.
 While there I checked two items off my bucket list: The Galapagos Islands and Machu Pichu.

 2012’s highlight was five months tramping New Zealand, a land I have wanted to visit most of my life.
 Currently, I am tackling Southeast Asia beginning with a month in Burma (Myanmar).
 This blog is my collection of tales of adventure and the celebration of the diversity of people, places and cultures with which I connect.

 I hope you enjoy this effort and look forward to your comments.
 See you down the road.